- Page 1:Best Cable Modems 2017

 A cable modem might seem like the last device you'd need to worry about buying.
 After all, most internet providers include a modem as part of your setup, seemingly saving you the trouble of having to shop for one more device.
 But in most cases, you're paying for that convenience, as your provider might be charge you a monthly rental fee on your modem.
-Over time, those charges can really add up.
-Comcast charges $120 a year if you rent one of its modems.
-Buy your own, though, and you'll have paid off the cost of that modem in rental fee savings after five to seven months.

 Why Buy Your Own Cable Modem

 Here's what you'd pay over the course of five years if you rented a cable modem from your ISP instead of buying a $99 SB6183 or a $65 Zoom 5370.
 (And remember, that’s the list price; you can usually find that modem for less online.)

 |Internet Service Provider||Year 1 Cost||Year 2 Cost||Year 3 Cost||Year 4 Cost||Year 5 Cost||Total Cost Over 5 Years|

 |Comcast Rental Fee||$120||$120||$120||$120||$120||$600|